Chris Cuomo: Donald Trump Is ‘OK’ With Elderly ‘Dying Off To Make The Economy Come Back Sooner’

-According to CNN anchor Chris Cuomo, both the president and his allies know that resuming normal activity too soon could jeopardize vulnerable populations — they simply don’t care.
+According to CNN anchor Chris Cuomo, both the president and his allies know that resuming normal activity too soon could jeopardize vulnerable populations, and they simply don’t care.
 Per The Washington Examiner, in a scathing monologue during a Saturday broadcast of his show, Cuomo argued that Trump is content with allowing the elderly to die in order to save the economy.

 “We have the most cases in the world.
 Why?
 Because we have a big population, there’s lots of density in places, and we have major foreign travel hubs.
 But also because we’ve done the least to stop the spread,” Cuomo began, arguing that “in large part” Trump is to blame for the intensity of the coronavirus outbreak in the country, given that he initially downplayed the severity of the pandemic and is now “not doing enough” to stop it.